basekit/google-webfonts-json-encoder/README.md

 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## Acknowledge
-Thanks to [Mario Ranftl](https://github.com/majodev) for his useful service.
+Thanks to [Mario Ranftl](https://github.com/majodev) for his font downloading service, used in the early versions of this tool.